johnhanjukim/mysqlmeta/README.md

 # mysqlmeta

-A go package for using MySQL metadata to map table data to structs
+A go package for using MySQL metadata to map table data to structs.

+## Usage

+## Usage